UK Veterinary Medicine Courses

 Introduction to Veterinary Medicine

 A Veterinary Medicine degree in the UK will give students an excellent base to begin their veterinary career, equipping them with the knowledge and ability to help with the surgical treatment and care of animals.
-Transferrable skills will also see graduates move into sectors such as food safety, research and pharmaceuticals.
+Transferable skills will also see graduates move into sectors such as food safety, research and pharmaceuticals.

 A typical Veterinary Medicine undergraduate degree lasts five years and modules generally cover anatomy and physiology, animal husbandry, microbiology, public health, parasitology and pathology.
 The first two years of the programme are classed as the foundation phase, with the third and fourth clinical and fifth professional.

 SI-UK can help you apply to study Veterinary Medicine in the UK.
-Arrange your free consultation at our offices in London or Manchester or via Skype.
+Arrange your free consultation online or at our offices in London or Manchester today.

 The number of places available to study Veterinary Medicine each year is limited, and the application procedure is extremely competitive.
 In 2014, Edinburgh received approximately 2,150 applications for 190 Home/EU places and 500 overseas applications for 17 places, meaning there is about one place for every 14 Home/EU applicants and one place for every 42 overseas applicants.

 Careers in Veterinary Medicine